Explore Email Ticketing System in Outlook

 The AssistMyTeam Email Tracking System exists as a Helpdesk add-in in Outlook in personal and team edition.
 It extends your Outlook as an ideal system to collect, track and resolve trouble tickets from emails while sharing this information with your entire team, all with ease.
 By adding ticketing functionalities and automation in Outlook, the Helpdesk system enables support agents to work with support request in the same way they do with emails.

-Moreover, Helpdesk add-in leverages your existing Microsoft resources such as MS Exchange server, Internet Information Server (IIS), Active Directory etc. Hence, no specialized skills or software or training are required.
+Moreover, Helpdesk add-in leverages your existing Microsoft resources such as MS SQL Server, Exchange server, Active Directory etc. Hence, no specialized skills or software or training are required.

-You can raise tickets from emails, appointments, tasks, phone calls, web forms etc. and are available instantly to all your team members.
+You can raise cases from emails, appointments, tasks, phone calls etc. and are available instantly to all your team members.
 Additionally, the ticketing system automatically extracts sender information from email and saves it to the caller list in the database for CRM purpose.

 Automating email ticketing in Outlook